Learn. Love. Lead.

 Lead the Way.

-At Regatta Point, our Youth Camps offer more than just time on the water—they provide a path for young people to grow, connect, and thrive.
-Whether it’s a child learning to sail for the first time, a teen refining their kayaking skills, or a student discovering the power of rowing, every camper embarks on a journey of skill-building, self-confidence, and teamwork.
+At Regatta Point, our Youth Camps and Clinics offer more than just time on the water—they provide a path for young people to grow, connect, and thrive.
+Whether it’s a child learning to sail for the first time, a teen refining their kayaking skills, or a student discovering the power of rowing, every participant embarks on a journey of skill-building, self-confidence, and teamwork.

 Rooted in our mission of Boating for All, each program is led by passionate instructors in a safe, inclusive environment.
 With activities designed to challenge, inspire, and create lasting memories, Regatta Point is where lifelong water lovers and leaders begin their journey.